portphp/portphp/docs/workflow.md

 # Workflow

 The workflow streamlines your data imports/exports.
-Using the workflow, you can re-usable pipelines for processing your data.
+Using the workflow, you can create re-usable pipelines for processing your data.
 Each pipeline takes place along the following lines: